craftingcity/RollHighOrDie/Core Rules/Character Rules/Combat Laws/Combat Definitions.md

 Lighting is generally a requirement for any creature to have confidence in their bodily actions.
 During Combat, Lighting can become a weapon when used effectively.

 ###### Blinding Light
 Blinding Light is too much light, even through squinted eyes.
+Typically, Blinding Light is only emitted by militaristic sources.

-While you are in a space light by Blinging Light, gain the Blinded
+While you are in a space lit by Blinging Light, gain the 'Blinded' [[Condition]] until you are no longer in a space lit by Blinging Light.

 ###### High Light
 High Light is bright, but not blinding.
 High Light is emitted by sources like a sun, a fire, or an electric or arcane lamp.